lemontron/lemontron/lemontron-rev-e/download.md

 {% include inventory-item.html
 title="Tensioner"
 id="tensioner"
-description="The tensioner experiences some torsion, so a drift-resistant material like CF-PETG is recommended." preferred_material="CF-PETG" other_material="PETG" %}
+description="The tensioner experiences some torsion, so a drift-resistant material like PETG is recommended." preferred_material="PETG" other_material="PETG" %}

 {% include inventory-item.html